 If it is true that there is an organic connection between Wittgenstein’s earlier work and Chomsky’s theory of grammar, then it is possible to see how these concepts from Wittgenstein have had an impact, direct or indirect, through Chomskyan thought into Biblical studies.
 Outside the guild of biblical scholarship many people have criticized Chomsky on his linguistic framework, generative linguistics is not the only brand of linguistics available.
 Even further, Chomsky’s theories do not hold the same weight they did when he first began his academic career, this is most evident in the aggressive critique of Peter Collier and David Horowitz, in their book The Anti-Chomsky Reader.

-Specifically, two linguistics scholars Robert D. Levine and Paul M. Postal wrote a chapter, entitled, “A Corrupted Linguistics” in which they argue that there has been a mass exodus of Chomsky’s approach (Levin & Postal 2004 203).
+Specifically, two linguistics scholars Robert D. Levine and Paul M. Postal wrote a chapter, entitled, “A Corrupted Linguistics” in which they argue that there has been a mass exodus of Chomsky’s approach (Levine & Postal 2004 203).
 Despite the tactics taken by Collier and Horowitz, the move away from this perspective is noticeable in other related fields (literary studies, English, philosophy, theology).
 Unfortunately, there has been a sluggish departure from this philosophical perspective within Biblical studies, especially Greek and Hebrew scholarship.

-One of the clearest example of the the same sort of rationalist assumptions behind generative linguistics being used as a framework for Greek studies is the syntax Greek Grammar Beyond the Basics by Daniel Wallace.
+One of the clearest examples of the the same sort of rationalist assumptions behind generative linguistics being used as a framework for Greek studies is the syntax Greek Grammar Beyond the Basics by Daniel Wallace.
 This is one of the most widely used Greek grammars today.
-It is beyond a doubt that such a widely used and influential grammar, intending on replicating sensibilities of “classical” grammarians” (Wallace 1997 X). would then perpetuate some of these outmoded and unsophisticated linguistic models perpetuated by the modernistic underpinnings of the “classical” grammarians.
+It is beyond a doubt that such a widely used and influential grammar, intending on replicating sensibilities of “classical” grammarians” (Wallace 1997 X) would then perpetuate some of these outmoded and unsophisticated linguistic models perpetuated by the modernistic underpinnings of the “classical” grammarians.
 In a number of cases, he talks about “modern linguistics” as scholars doing something entirely different than what he is aiming to accomplish with his grammar.
 These “modern linguistics” only exist because the guild has recognized that the outmoded linguistic practices do not satisfactorily explain the data or even create suitable categories.
-If there exists some anomaly use of the genitive for instance, we can just create another category to fit this anomalous use.*
+If there exists some anomalous use of the genitive for instance, we can just create another category to fit this anomalous use.*

 * This has been a common complaint of Wallace in the past, but it should continue to be as long as we continue to use his grammar.
 The simple fact that a Greek student can continue to create Greek categories or find one that “fits” seems unnatural in understanding a language, even at a pedagogical level.
 It is not compelling when we begin to ask, “Did the native Greek speaker know of or have in their mind these categories?”
 Without being able to ask one, I find it difficult and problematic to believe that they had this grand network of categories embedded in their language “choices.”

 Nonetheless, this metaphysically dependent method has proven insufficient for all our data.
 Baker summarizes earlier Wittgenstein saying, “Any possible language is governed by a complex system of rules of logical syntax.
 These rules determine the combinatorial possibilities of symbols, thus delimiting the bounds of sense.”
 (Baker & Hacker 2010 41).* An example of this in Wallace is found early on in his grammar, when explaining what he calls unaffected meaning which is, “the meaning of the construction in a vacuum-apart from contextual, lexical, or other grammatical intrusions.”(Wallace 1997 2).
 This is simply an impossible situation, in what case does any word or part of speech exist outside an utterance unaffected by its grammatical context?
 To put it simply in the words of Wittgenstein, “Naming is not yet a move in a language-game – any more than putting a piece in its place on the board is a move in chess.”
 (PI, § 49.)
-The problem with this method, especially found in Wallace’s treatment of the language, actively avoids doing any more than naming, is that there is no ontological relationship between the language and the myriad of morphosyntactic categories created for the purpose of exegesis.
+The problem with this method, especially found in Wallace’s treatment of the language, is that it actively avoids doing any more than naming.
+There is no ontological relationship between the language and the myriad of morphosyntactic categories created for the purpose of exegesis.

 * They note, among other quotes or references, Wittgenstein’s assertion,